kyeongsoo/reproducible_research/PITCHME.md

 ---

 ### Reproducible Research
-* Reproducible research is a key to any scientific method and ensures repeating an experiment and the results of its analysis in any place with any person.
+* A key to any scientific method that ensures repeating an experiment and the results of its analysis in any place with any person.
-* A study can be truly reproducible when it satisfies at least the following three criteria:
+* Criteria for a truly reproducible study:
-  * All experimental methods are fully reported.
+  * All experimental methods are *fully reported*.
-  * All data and files used for the analysis are (publicly) available.
+  * All data and files used for the analysis are *publicly available*.
   * The process of analyzing raw data is well reported and preserved.
-* Reproducible research is to ensure
-  * Same data + Same script = Same results
+* i.e., "Same data + Same script = Same results"

 ---